usman2789/Development-Learning/README.md

 ﻿# Notes-Cheatseets
-It Includes the notes,pdf,cheatsheets of the languages,frameworks,databases i ahve learned so far.
+It Includes the notes,pdf,cheatsheets of the languages, frameworks, databases  learned so far.